Korto Cavitation Services

 (4) The consequences of the rotor-stator interaction found in the test are specified in the figure below.
 Here, the circumferential distribution of the mean local cavitation intensity, I(Ο,Θ), is drawn above the CFD prediction of the local pressure field in front of the runner (the amplitude of the tip curve is doubled).
 This result gives an insight into the causes of cavitation.
 Intake channel C causes no problems.
 The strongest tip cavitation occurs in channel B; weaker tip cavitation occurs behind all the guide vanes.
 Surface cavitation is caused by the flow disturbances stemming from the inflow through channel A.

-(5) A full quantitative description of the mean role of the guide vanes in each of the two groups of mechanisms is derived (the graph on the left side below).
+(5) A full quantitative description of the mean role of the guide vanes in each of the two groups of mechanisms is derived (the graph on the left-hand side below).
 The guide-vane intervals with high cavitation intensity are denoted by the arrows in this graph and by the guide-vane numbers in the figure above.

-(6) The vibro-acoustic estimation of the average circumferential size of the erosion patches caused by each of the cavitation mechanisms in the two groups of mechanisms is presented as function of the load in the graph on the right side above.
-When the mechanisms are fully developed, the patches occupy up to a half of the distance between the neighbouring guide vanes.
+(6) The vibro-acoustic estimation of the average circumferential size of the erosion patches caused by each of the cavitation mechanisms in the two groups of mechanisms is presented as function of the load in the graph on the right-hand side above.
+When the mechanisms are fully developed, the patches occupy up to half of the distance between the neighbouring guide vanes.
 The amount of surface cavitation increases with the increasing load twice as fast as that of the tip cavitation.

 • On the use of the test results

 Optimisation of turbine operation - The data on the intensity of the two groups of cavitation mechanisms described in (3) can be used to minimise the effects caused by them.
-To do so one selects operation points in a way to avoid high intensities.
+To do so operation points are selected in a way to avoid high intensities.
 Concerning the cavitation erosion, the best form of the result (3) is presented in the graph below.
-It was derived from the graph in (3) by applying the empirical rule for erosion caused by cavitation which says that the erosion rate is proportional to the k-th power of the cavitation intensity as defined here, where k = 2.46 ± 0.15 (see (16) in the paper).
+It was derived from the graph in (3) by applying the empirical rule for erosion caused by cavitation which states that the erosion rate is proportional to the k-th power of the cavitation intensity as defined here, where k = 2.46 ± 0.15 (see (16) in the paper).

-Depending on which type of cavitation is considered less acceptable, an operation point can be selected such which supresses it.
-This is illustrated in the graph below.
-In it, the percentage of the possible metal loss is shown for the case that the power is set at a specified value or above it - for the blade-tip cavitation, and at a specified value or lower than it - for the blade-surface cavitation.
-Setting the power at 19.8 MW eliminates the blade-surface cavitation and reduces the metal loss due to the blade-tip cavitation to a half of its full possible amount; setting the power at 21.1 MW does the opposite, it eliminates the blade-tip cavitation and reduces the blade-surface erosion to a half.
-A kind of an optimum is reached by operating the turbine at 20.4 MW.
-Then, both types of erosion are reduced below 20 % of their values which would result if driving the turbine equally often at the power values between 18 and 21.5 MW.
+Setting the power at 19.8 MW eliminates blade-surface cavitation and reduces the metal loss due to the blade-tip cavitation to half of its full possible amount; setting the power at 21.1 MW does the opposite: it eliminates blade-tip cavitation and reduces blade-surface erosion by half.
+A kind of optimum is reached by operating the turbine at 20.4 MW.
+Then, both types of erosion are reduced below 20 % of their values which would result if the turbine was driven equally often at power values between 18 and 21.5 MW.

 [Constant of proportionality C] = [Metal loss found in the calibration time interval Tcalibration] ×{n tn [I(On)]k}-1, where ∑n tn = Tcalibration